Ric Thorpe: Episcopal ministry

 In May 2015, it was announced that the See of Islington would be brought out of abeyance to create a "bishop for church plants".
-The bishop is to be based in the Diocese of London but would be free from territorial responsibilities and would work with the whole Church of England.
-On 9 July 2015, it was announced that Thorpe would be the next suffragan bishop of Islington.
-On 29 September 2015, he was consecrated a bishop by Justin Welby, Archbishop of Canterbury, at St Paul's Cathedral.
+The bishop would be a suffragan bishop in the Diocese of London but would be free from territorial responsibilities and work with the whole Church of England.
+Thorpe was appointed to this role on 9 July 2015 and on 29 September was consecrated by Justin Welby, Archbishop of Canterbury, at St Paul's Cathedral.

-On 24 May 2025, it was announced that Thorpe had been elected as the next Archbishop of Melbourne in the Anglican Church of Australia.
+On 24 May 2025, it was announced that Thorpe had been elected as the next Archbishop of Melbourne, Australia.
+His election was confirmed and he was installed on 30 November 2025 at St Paul's Cathedral, Melbourne.

 Views

-In 2023, following the news that the House of Bishop's of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:
+In 2023, following the news that the House of Bishops of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:

 many Christians in the Church of England and the Anglican Communion, together with Christians from across the churches of world Christianity, continue to believe that marriage is given by God for the union of a man and woman and that it cannot be extended to those who are of the same sex. [...]
 Without seeking to diminish the value of many committed same-sex relationships, for which there is much to give thanks, we find ourselves constrained by what we sincerely believe the Scriptures teach which cannot be set aside.

-During the Church of England's February 2023 General Synod meeting, Thorpe was one of four bishops in the house to vote against the successful proposal to introduce blessings and prayers for same-sex relationships.
-He also voted against introducing "standalone services for same-sex couples" on a trial basis during a meeting of the General Synod in November 2023; the motion passed.
+During the Church of England's February 2023 General Synod meeting, Thorpe was one of four bishops to vote against the successful proposal to introduce blessings and prayers for same-sex relationships.
+He also voted against introducing "standalone services for same-sex couples" on a trial basis during a General Synod meeting in November 2023; the motion passed.

-Personal life

-Thorpe is married to Louise Rachel "Louie" Arden-White.
-Together they have three children: Zoe, Barny and Toby.